WorldAfterCapital/WorldAfterCapital/part-two/Capital.md

 The title of the book is World after Capital.
 One of my basic claims is that capital is no longer scarce.
 There is enough capital in the world to meet everyone&apos;s basic needs.
 Using the language introduced earlier, capital is sufficient.
 And because population growth is decelerating while technological progress is accelerating due to digital technology capital will no longer be the binding constraint.

-It is tempting to look at this strictly in terms of financial capital but that is again succumbing to the veil of of money much as many people have in their definition of scarcity.
+It is tempting to look at this strictly in terms of financial capital but that is again succumbing to the veil of of money, much as many people have in their definition of scarcity.
 Dollar bills don&apos;t feed people.
 Gold bars can&apos;t be used as smart phones.
 The capital that matters is productive physical capital, such as machines and buildings.

 Financial capital is not irrelevant.
 It is required both for the construction of physical capital and to meet the working capital needs of the economy.
 If I want to build a factory or a school I need to pay the construction workers, the suppliers of machines, etc. before I start collecting money.
 This means a financing mechanism is required.
 To get the proper accumulation of physical capital we need to have effective ways of creating and allocating financial capital.